Sofia Richie Strips Down To Her Lingerie In Sultry New Instagram Photo

 Sofia Richie is on a real sexy strike lately.

 For her latest Instagram snap, the model decided that less is more and stripped down to her bra and underwear as she posed next to a very famous statue.
-Sofia wore a thin-stripped black bra with a deep neckline that revealed her ample cleavage, as well as black bottoms and high-waist black tights, showcasing her curves and flat stomach.
-She completed the minimalist chic look with a pair of white mules, and sported her signature cross necklace as well as a couple of bracelets.
+Sofia wore a thin-strapped black bra with a deep neckline that revealed her ample cleavage, as well as black bottoms and high-waist black tights, showcasing her curves and flat stomach.
+She completed the minimalist chic look with a pair of white mules and sported her signature cross necklace as well as a couple of bracelets.

 The 20-year-old, whose blonde locks were perfectly styled into loose curls, stood super straight with her arms resting on her sides as she gazed straight at the camera.
 And while she is the center of attention in the photo, she is standing next to an actual work of art — a replica of the statue of David, one of Michelangelo’s most prominent sculptures.
 Both Sofia and “David” stand in front of a white wall, which makes her dark and sensual outfit draw even more attention.
 According to her tags, the picture was shot by photographer Emma Isabella Holley, who decided to portray Sofia on film.